red-gate/honeycomb-web-toolkit/GULP-README.md

 Honeycomb provides unprocessed SASS files that need have some processing done to them as part of your build process.
 Once this is done a module can be added by importing the _main.scss file in that module's css folder.

+For an example of this in action check out [DLM Dashboard](https://github.com/red-gate/sqllighthouse/blob/master/source/RedGate.SQLLighthouse.WebServer.StaticFiles/gulpfile.js)
 ## Prerequistes
 ### Gulp
 It will be assumed that you've set your project up to build with Gulp, and have some familiarity with using gulp.
 A list of helpful articles for getting started can be found [here](https://github.com/gulpjs/gulp/blob/master/docs/README.md#articles)